 AmcacheParser download guide: official sources, mirrors, and verification

-This is the practical guide to getting AmcacheParser onto an analyst workstation, whether you have full internet access, a restricted proxy, or a fully air-gapped lab.
-For background on what the tool does, see the AmcacheParser complete guide.
+This is the practical guide to getting AmcacheParser onto an analyst workstation.
+Full internet access, restricted proxy, or fully air-gapped lab.
+For background on the tool, see the AmcacheParser complete guide.

-Always download from a source you can verify.
+Download from a source you can verify.
 Eric Zimmerman's tools are widely mirrored and just as widely typo-squatted.
 The official sources are ericzimmerman.github.io and github.com/EricZimmerman.
-Anything else — verify before you run.
+Anything else, verify before you run.

-The installer script keeps the whole suite — AmcacheParser included — up to date with one command.
-It downloads only the framework-dependent .NET builds, which keeps the footprint small.
+The installer keeps the whole suite, AmcacheParser included, up to date with one command.
+Downloads only the framework-dependent .NET builds, keeping the footprint small.

 New-Item -ItemType Directory -Path 'C:\Tools\ZTools' -Force | Out-Null